chaijs/chai/README.md

 ## Plugins

 The Chai community is growing!
-Chai allows developers to extend its supported assertions.
+Plugins allow developers to expand Chai's available assertions.
 Here is what the community has come up with so far:

 * [chai-spies](https://github.com/logicalparadox/chai-spies) is a basic spy implementation for chai.
 It's also